 The two images below illustrate how your photograph is affected by the focal length of your camera lens.
 The model didn't move and nothing was changed except the focal length and distance between the lens and the subject.
 The shorter 20mm lens distorts the subject especially at the close distance that you would use to photograph your work.
 The longer 200mm lens is a better choice for the model and your artwork.
 Both images are Copyright photographer Dan Vojtěch and published here with his permission.
 More examples of focal length effects, and Dan's outstanding photography.

-Here's what to do: After you have completed the exposure step above, put the gray card back in front of your painting.
-This time leave the gray card there, and back up to about where you were in the exposure step above, and take a couple of shots using the same exposure as in step 1 above.
-This image is only for color reference, and the gray card will be in the shot.
-That will be your reference for any color corrections you might need to make when using Photoshop, Lightroom or or other imaging software.
+- Here's what to do: After you have completed “1.
+Exposure” above, put the gray card back in front of your painting.
+This time leave the gray card there, and back up to about where you were when you did step 1, and make another exposure with the same settings as before.
+This time the gray card will be in the shot.
+That image will be your color reference image for use with Photoshop, Lightroom or other imaging software.

-Your brain accommodates for subtle changes in the color of light.
-For example, if you are photographing outside, your artwork will pick up blue from a clear sky above and green from grass that might be nearby.
+- Your brain accommodates for subtle changes in the color of light.
+For example, if you are photographing outside, your artwork will pick up blue from a clear sky above and green from any grass below.
 Unless you train yourself to see it, you won't even notice it... until you see the image.
-In selecting where to photograph your artwork, try to avoid strong colors nearby such as a red brick wall.
+In selecting where to photograph your artwork, avoid strong colors nearby such as a red brick wall.
 (Speaking of walls, neutral white or gray walls are great for bouncing light onto a subject to fill-in dark shadows.)
 A good spot would be a gray or black driveway below and an overcast day above, or in the shadow of a building.

 Whatever the color of the light, your gray card in your color reference image should be neutral gray.
-If it doesn't look gray when you view it in your imaging software to correct it.
+If it’s not neutral gray when you view it, use your imaging software to correct it.
 When you correct the gray card, your artwork should be close to the actual colors too.
-Apply those same corrections to the image of your artwork and it should look as close to the original as you're going to get with your computer monitor or screen.
-If you did not have a gray card in the shot you could use your painting, or other object that was in the scene, and put it next to your monitor and try to match it as closely as possible with your imaging software.
+Apply those same corrections to the image of just your artwork without the gray card in it.
+If you did not have a gray card in the shot you could use your actual painting, or other object that was in the scene, and put it next to your monitor and try to match it as closely as possible with your imaging software.
 Just be aware that it's impossible to exactly match every pigment color in a painting with colors that even a very expensive recently calibrated monitor can produce.
 (Standard gray cards are usually dependable for correct exposure, but the gray color could vary somewhat from absolute neutral.
 You can buy a precisely neutral gray reference card for about $80 which is about eight times the cost of a standard gray card.)